vilmaglynn/password-generator/README.md

 ## Description

-Edx Bootcamp challeng to generate a random password based on criteria they’ve selected.
+Edx Bootcamp challenge to generate a random password based on criteria they’ve selected.

 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria